 Navigating my journey to become a specialist doctor

-Dr Mayada Haydar, a specialist in breast radiology at Macclesfield Hospital East Cheshire NHS Trust, shares their journey changing from a speciality doctor to a specialist doctor.
+Dr Mayada Haydar, a specialist in breast radiology at Macclesfield Hospital East Cheshire NHS Trust, shares their journey changing from a specialty doctor to a specialist doctor.

 My medical journey started in Syria where I completed postgraduate radiology training in 2001.
 I specialise in clinical radiology, working in general radiology with a special interest in breast radiology at general hospitals and the private sector.
 Upon my successful experience leading the breast imaging department at Hama National Hospital, I was nominated by a non-governmental organisation to lead the breast imaging services in a newly established women’s health unit at Salamieh National Hospital.